raspy135/Qun-synthesizer/README.md

 Two devices becomes out of synchronized easily.
 To synchronize all parameters one more time, press “Rec” button to dump all parameters.
 It will be sent to slave devices.

-If it start making ground loop noise, use separated power supply.
+If it start making ground loop noise, use separated power supply, and use standalone setup or use separated MIDI cable to avoid MIDI signal noise.

 ## TIPS/TROUBLESHOOT

+* Sound engine stopped when saving preset

+  * When system writes to Flash memory, CPU power was taken by this, and it may cause glitches.
+Avoid any writing to Flash while playing.
+* MIDI CC dump is not properly saved to my DAW

+	* Some DAWs suppress MIDI CC messages when DAW believes the value was not changed.
+Ableton Live is one of this.
+To work around, press STOP key before the dump.
+This will reset CC values.
 * Unknown MIDI messages sent with device reset?

   * When booting some noise is sent (It's ESP32's boot message) .
 Please avoid to receive MIDI signals when you reset the device.
 Use initializing preset (4 seconds press of REC button), instead of hardware reset.

 * Trouble with Duo Mode: You need to set up properly to play duo mode properly.
   * Mix in Mix sub menu has to be center (64).
   * Associated Envelope (OSC1 -> EG1 or 3, OSC2 -> EG2 or 4.
 Normally OSC1 uses EG1, OSC2 uses EG2)
   * Set OSCs setting identical to get the same tone.
 Associated Envelopes parameters also need to be identical. (e.g. EG1 and EG2 setting should be identical)
   * VCF’s Keysync will not work well.
   * I suggest to start with simple patch.
-	  	1. Initialize a patch (Long pressing (4 sec) Rec button)
+     1. Initialize a patch.
+Long pressing (4 sec) Rec button.
-   	2. Set Mix to 64 (in Mix submenu)
+     2. Set Mix to 64 (in Mix submenu).
+You can hear both OSC's sound.
-	      	3. Set OSC2 Env Sel to EG2 (in OSC Switches)
+     3. Set OSC2 Env Sel to EG2 (in OSC Switches).
+OSC2 will use EG2.
-	         	4. Set Mono/Duo/Poly mode to "Duo"
+     4. Set Mono/Duo/Poly mode to "Duo".
+EG2 will be triggered separately with Duo mode.
      5. Now you should be able to play up to 2 voices.

 * Suddenly NO SOUND!
 	* Reset the preset.
 Long pressing (4 seconds) of REC button will initialize the preset.
 	* Probably it’s because of last parameter you changed, or some unexpected MIDI cc signal.
 See the 2nd line of the display, it indicates the parameter received at last.
 	* Level overflow may cause the silent (e.g. Giving massive delay feedback).
 	* Maybe it’s not worth to spend time to figure out why, reset the preset.
 	* Save your preset on DAW by pressing REC button to dump MIDI data.
 It’s a series of CC changes.
 Then you don’t loose the preset.
+	* Check "Device Index" and "Number of Devices" in system menu.

 * BLE trouble with Windows: We don’t support WINDOWS for BLE MIDI connection.
 Please use UART MIDI or MIDI TRS A.